 R301.1 Application.

-Buildings and structures, and parts thereof, shall be constructed to safely support all loads, buildings and structures in accordance with the provisions of this code shall result in a system that provides a complete load path that meets the requirements for the transfer of loads from their point of origin through the load-resisting elements to the foundation.
+Buildings and structures, and parts thereof, shall be constructed to safely support all loads, including dead loads, live loads, roof loads, flood loads and wind loads as prescribed by this code.
+The construction of buildings and structures in accordance with the provisions of this code shall result in a system that provides a complete load path that meets the requirements for the transfer of loads from their point of origin through the load-resisting elements to the foundation.
 Buildings and structures constructed as prescribed by this code are deemed to comply with the requirements of this section.

 Exception: Buildings and structures located within the High Velocity Hurricane Zone shall comply with Sections R302 to R328,R330 inclusive and the provisions of Chapter 44, Sections R301.2.5 and R406.
 In addition, buildings and structures located in flood hazard areas established in Table R301.2(1) shall comply with Sections R301.2.4, R301.2.5 and R322.